 Spontaneous CSF leaks may result when a nerve root arachnoid diverticulum or cyst along the spinal canal ruptures.
 Coughing or sneezing may cause the rupture.
 CSF may leak after certain head or facial injuries (eg, basilar skull fractures).

 Headache results when head elevation while sitting or standing stretches the pain-sensitive basal meninges.
 Headaches are intense, postural, and often accompanied by neck pain, meningismus, and vomiting.
 Headache is alleviated only by lying completely flat.

-Post-LP headache is clinically obvious, and testing is rarely needed; other low-pressure headaches may require brain imaging.
-MRI with gadolinium often shows diffuse enhancement of the pachymeninges and, in severe cases, downward sagging of the brain.
+Post-LP headache is clinically obvious, and testing is rarely needed; other low-pressure headaches, regardless of cause, may require brain imaging.
+MRI with gadolinium often shows evidence of low CSF pressure, with diffuse enhancement of the pachymeninges and, in severe cases, downward sagging of the brain.

 CSF pressure is typically low or unobtainable if patients have been upright for any length of time.

 Spontaneous CSF leaks are more difficult to diagnose and should be considered in patients with orthostatic headache relieved by recumbency.

 The first line of treatment for post-LP headache is

 An elastic abdominal binder